TSABM/inbre-retina/README.md

 Menus and sub menus now work, and an exit button has been implemented

-Implementing a file dialog that selects a folder and grabs all the files of the desired type
+Implementing a file dialog that selects a folder and grabs all the files of the desired type.
+The dialog works, but it wont select directories yet, I need to review how that is handled.

 ## Day 9 6/7/2024
 10:06 am - 3:00 pm